Adiaphora: Lutheranism

 The issue of what constituted adiaphora became a major dispute during the Protestant Reformation.
 In 1548, two years after the death of Martin Luther, the Holy Roman Emperor Charles V tried to unite Catholics and Protestants in his realm with a law called the Augsburg Interim.
-This law was rejected by Philipp Melanchthon, because it did not ensure justification by faith as a fundamental doctrine.
-Later he was persuaded to accept a compromise known as the Leipzig Interim, deciding that doctrinal differences not related to justification by faith were adiaphora or matters not essential for salvation.
+This was rejected by Philipp Melanchthon, because it did not ensure justification by faith as a fundamental doctrine.
+Later, he was persuaded to accept a compromise known as the Leipzig Interim, deciding that doctrinal differences not related to justification by faith were adiaphora or matters not essential for salvation.
 Melanchthon's compromise was vehemently opposed by Matthias Flacius and his followers in Magdeburg, who went to the opposite extreme by claiming that adiaphora cease to be such in a case of scandal and confession.
-By 1576 both extremes were rejected by the majority of Lutherans led by Martin Chemnitz and the formulators of the Formula of Concord.
+By 1576, both extremes were rejected by the majority of Lutherans led by Martin Chemnitz and the formulators of the Formula of Concord.

 In 1577, the Formula of Concord was crafted to settle the question of the nature of genuine adiaphora, which it defined as church rites that are "neither commanded nor forbidden in the Word of God".
-However, the Concord added believers should not yield even in matters of adiaphora when these are being forced upon them by the "enemies of God's Word".
+However, the Formula added that believers should not yield even in matters of adiaphora when these are being forced upon them by the "enemies of God's Word".

-The Lutheran Augsburg Confession states that the true unity of the Church is enough to allow for agreement, concerning the doctrine of the Gospel and the administration of the Sacraments.
+The Lutheran Augsburg Confession states that true unity of the church is enough to allow for agreement, concerning the doctrine of the Gospel and administration of the Lutheran sacraments.
 It also posits that merely human traditions, namely extrabiblical rites or ceremonies, need not be the same across all congregations.

 Puritanism

-The Westminster Confession of Faith, a confession of faith written by the Puritans, which after the English Civil War was rejected by the Anglicans, distinguishes between elements or acts of worship (worship proper) and the circumstances of worship.
-The elements of worship must be limited to what has positive warrant in Scripture, a doctrine known as the regulative principle of worship.
-In this framework, the elements of worship have included praise (the words and manner of music), prayer, preaching and teaching from the Bible, the taking of vows, and the two sacraments of baptism and the Lord's Supper, while the circumstances of worship have included the building and its necessary furniture and the time of day for worship.
+The Westminster Confession of Faith distinguishes between elements or acts of worship (worship proper) and the circumstances of worship.
+The elements of worship must be limited to what has positive warrant in scripture, a doctrine known as the regulative principle of worship.
+In this framework, the elements of worship have included praise (the words and manner of music), prayer, preaching and teaching from the Christian Bible, the taking of vows, and the two sacraments of baptism and the Lord's Supper, while the circumstances of worship have included the building and its necessary furniture and the time of day for worship.